Quarterly Performance Reviews: What is 4×4 Performance Management and Why Does it Work?

 This question brings the meeting full circle and gives the employee the opportunity to provide feedback to the manager.
 By meeting with each team member, the manager will learn what strides they can make to improve as a leader.

 Traditional performance reviews often lack structure.
 The manager is free to decide what areas of the employee’s performance they want to cover, and what areas they want to ignore.
 This can result in an unfair, overly-harsh review that doesn’t account for the employee’s successes and the roadblocks they faced.
-It can also lead to a review that is too lenient and doesn’t help the employee learn how they can improve and grow.
+It can also lead to a review that is too lenient and doesn’t help the employee learn what performance issues they need to resolve.

-Lauritsen’s four questions ensure performance reviews meet all intended outcomes.
+Lauritsen’s quarterly performance review approach meets all intended outcomes and has a self-assessment component.
 The manager and employee discuss past achievements, future goals, and problems that need to be overcome so both parties succeed in the workplace.

-Another unique aspect of the 4×4 process is that the employee, not the manager, takes the lead.
+Another unique aspect of the 4×4 process is that the direct report, not the manager, takes the lead.
 They’re responsible for scheduling the meeting, documenting the discussion, and following up with the manager post meeting.
-Lauritsen reasons that the employee should be accountable for their performance review and want to receive feedback on how they’re doing.
+Lauritsen reasons that the employee should be accountable for their performance improvement and want to receive feedback on how they’re doing.

 A traditional performance review can be an anxiety-inducing experience for the employee.
 The meeting pops up on their calendar once a year and they go into the room not really knowing what to expect.
-By giving them the reins and defining what will be discussed, the employee is able to focus on learning how they can do better work, instead of getting through the experience as quickly as possible.
+By giving them the reins and defining what will be discussed, the employee is able to focus on their overall performance, instead of getting through the experience as quickly as possible.
+Regardless of the exact review meeting format, a collaborative performance evaluation process is an excellent way to boost employee engagement.

 Modernize your employee performance reviews

-The 4×4 performance management process may not be perfect for your company; Lauritsen even concedes different questions should be used depending on the company and position.
+The 4×4 performance management process may not be perfect for your company; Lauritsen even concedes different questions should be used depending on company culture and the employee’s position.

 The takeaway is that any performance review should result in achievements being recognized, areas of improvements being discussed, and future goals being set.
 If your company’s reviews are falling short, it’s time to consider how the process can be modernized.